Cosmology with voids: Background cosmologies

 \subsection{Density fluctuations and the matter power spectrum}

 Slight density fluctuations in the universe at early times were the seeds for the large-scale structure we observe today.
 The shallow troughs in the primordial matter density field were the progenitors of voids observed at later times.
 The matter power spectrum, $P(k)$, is a starting point for quantifying the properties of voids from the nascent matter density field.
 The power spectrum is a function of $k$, the amplitude of a wavevector corresponding to a plane-wave Fourier mode of the matter distribution with wavelength $\lambda = 2\pi/k$.
-Formally, $P(k)$ is tied to the relative density contrast,
+Formally, $P(k)$ is the power spectrum of the density contrast,

-where $\rho$ is the local matter density and $\vec{r}$ is a proper displacement vector relative to some arbitrary origin.
+where $\rho$ is the local matter density and $\vec{r}$ is a position vector relative to some arbitrary origin.
 The power is the Fourier transform of the two-point correlation function of this density contrast and it measures the variance of mode amplitudes for each wavevector $\vec{k}$ when averaged within some large volume of the Universe.

 In the early expanding universe, self-gravity and the hydrodynamics of baryon-photon interactions mold primordial fluctuations from quantum effects.
 The gravitational growth of small density fluctuations initially follows linear perturbation theory \cite{peebles1980},